 Our entire team knows how scary and overwhelming it can be when you are told your beloved pet needs dental surgery.
-We aim to make this process as low stress as possible, for you and for your cat or dog.
+We aim to make this process as low-stress as possible, for you and your cat or dog.

 Our vets will do everything in their power to make sure that your companion's experience with us is easy and comfortable.
-Your vet will explain every step of the process to you in immense detail prior to the procedure, including your pet's requirements for preparation and post-operative care.
+Your vet will explain every step of the process to you in immense detail before the procedure, including your pet's requirements for preparation and post-operative care.

-For cats and dog's the dental surgeries we offer include jaw fracture repair surgeries, tooth extractions, and gum disease treatments.
+For cats and dogs, the dental surgeries we offer include tooth extractions and gum disease treatments.

 Similar to your yearly checkup at the dentist, cats and dogs should see their vet for a dental examination once a year at the minimum.
 Pets that are more prone to dental issues than others might have to go to the vet more often.

-Our Animal Health Services vets are able to evaluate, diagnose and treat dental health problems in cats and dogs.
+Our Animal Health Services of Cave Creek vets are able to evaluate, diagnose and treat dental health problems in cats and dogs.

 If you see any of the symptoms below in your pet, they need a dental checkup.